hadihssn/C-Code-Functions/README.md

 # C-Code-Functions
 C++ solved question.
-Includes practice for making functions, passing arguments by reference and value.
+Includes practice questions for making functions, passing arguments by reference and value.

 This code will give you basic knowledge on passing arguments by reference and by value to functions and how the value changes for variables inside functions.